jmblank09/kinvo-webview/README.md

 1. Run `npm install` to install server dependencies.

+2. Download Access-Control-Allow-Origin:* google chrome extension for cors problems. https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi

-3. Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.

-4. Navigate to `http://localhost:4200/`.
+3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding